hyperion-cs/dhaf/README.md

     health-check:
       type: https
 ```
 1. As you can see from the value of the "dhaf-node-name" parameter of the configuration file above, it is intended for the first server (hereinafter referred to as nodes).
-Create two more of these, replacing the value of the parameter "dhaf-node-name" with node2 and node3 respectively.
+Create two more of these, replacing the value of the parameter "dhaf-node-name" with node2 and node3 respectively;
 1. The only thing left to do is to run dhaf on all watchdog servers:
 ```shell
 ./dhaf --run config.dhaf